Prepare an Ubuntu image for Azure Local virtual machines

 Before you begin, meet the following prerequisites:

-• Have access to an Azure Stack HCI cluster.
-This cluster is deployed, registered, and connected to Azure Arc.
-Go to the Overview page in the Azure Stack HCI cluster resource.
+• Have access to an Azure Local instance.
+This system is deployed, registered, and connected to Azure Arc.
+Go to the Overview page in the Azure Local resource.
 On the Server tab on the right pane, Azure Arc should appear as Connected.

-• Download the latest supported Ubuntu server image on your Azure Stack HCI cluster.
+• Download the latest supported Ubuntu server image on your Azure Local system.
 The supported OS versions are Ubuntu 18.04, 20.04, and 22.04 LTS.
 You prepare this image to create a VM image.

 Workflow